Dv-Rahul/Online_Blogging_Platform/mern project/onlinebloggingplatform/README.md

 <img width="1280" height="542" alt="image" src="https://github.com/user-attachments/assets/fc5ee337-97ad-49d8-9bc6-fff5fe4a5106" />

 ## Drawbacks/LoopHoles
-- Need to make the application responsive.
+- Need to make the application more responsive.
 - The user interface of the website is basic which should be improved.

 ## Team